mlatifi/ScoQAS/README.md

 # OntoQAS
-# This is the Ontology Based Question Answering System
+# This is the repository of the Ontology Based Question Answering System which process the Text questions